 Considering borrowing against your pension?

-It seems like a new “Pension Loan Scheme” is popping up almost every day.
-But, you should be very careful before you risk your pension on a pension loan!
-Think about the risks at least as much as the potential rewards.
+It seems like a new “Pension Loans Scheme” is popping up almost every day.
+So you should be very careful before you take the risk of getting a loan against your pension.
+You should consider the risks at least as much as the potential rewards.

 The global economy is changing rapidly at the moment.

 - Banks that should have failed due to their poor decision-making and reckless credit policies got bailed out!